-Hasselblad X1D versus Nikon D850
+Hasselblad X1D vs Nikon D850

-The Hasselblad X1D-50c and the Nikon D850 are two professional cameras that were officially introduced, respectively, in June 2016 and July 2017.
+The Hasselblad X1D-50c and the Nikon D850 are two professional cameras that were announced, respectively, in June 2016 and July 2017.
 The X1D is a mirrorless interchangeable lens camera, while the D850 is a DSLR.
 The cameras are based on a medium format (X1D) and a full frame (D850) sensor.
-The Hasselblad has a resolution of 51.3 megapixel, whereas the Nikon provides 45.4 MP.
+The Hasselblad has a resolution of 51.3 megapixels, whereas the Nikon provides 45.4 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D850 is notably larger (23 percent) than the Hasselblad X1D.
 Moreover, the D850 is substantially heavier (39 percent) than the X1D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.